-SimACo controller has three main parts: main board, buttons board and LCD board.
+SimACo controller has two main parts: main board and LCD/Rotary encoder board.
 All aquarium equipment connects to the main board.
-Also there are several other LED boards: LDD driver board, MOSFET driver board, flow rate sensors board, AWC (automated water change) board.
-First two boards are LED drivers.
+Also there are several other additional boards: LDD-H driver board, MOSFET driver board and Flow rate sensors board.
+First two additional boards are boards containing LED drivers.

 - 4 dosing pumps channels (outputs, 12V DC)